Composition and Indigenous Literature in Canada II

 Open Learning Faculty Member Information

 An Open Learning Faculty Member is available to assist students.
-Primary communication is by phone if you are taking the print version of the course and through the "Mail" tool in the Learning Environment if you are taking the web version.
-You will receive the necessary contact information when you start your course.
+Primary communication through the Learning Environment's "Mail" tool or by phone.
+Students will receive the necessary contact information at the start of the course

 In order to successfully complete this course, you must obtain at least 50 % on the final mandatory examination and 50 % overall.
 It is strongly recommended that students complete all assignments in order to achieve the learning objectives of the course.
 The total mark will be determined on the following basis: